lumeland/lume/docs/creating-pages/1_page-files.md

 ## Changing the output URL

-You might want to have a particular folder structure for your source files that changes for the built site.
-With the `permalink` variable you have full control of the output URL (see [Page variables](/creating-pages/page-variables))
+You might want to have a particular folder structure for your source files that is different for the built site.
+With the `permalink` variable you change the output filename of any page (see [Page variables](/creating-pages/page-variables))